terminal-labs/saltstack-cookiecutter/README.md

 # Notes

-assumes to be running on centos7 or ubuntu
+assumes to be running on centos or ubuntu

 # Usage